top of page

 Is Red Rock Canyon a National Park?

 Red Rock Canyon in southern Nevada is not designated as a national park.
 However, it is a national conservation area, which means it is protected by the government of the U.S. as would a national park.
-Although they are under different types of conservation designation which also imply different type of restrictions, both can be accessed with the America the Beautiful Pass.

 How long is the Scenic Loop?